-Certain ETFs intend to invest in global equity securities and non-Canadian exchange-traded funds.
-Many foreign countries, including the U.S., preserve their right under domestic tax laws and applicable tax conventions with respect to taxes on income and on capital to impose tax on income paid or credited to persons who are not resident in such countries.
+Certain ETFs intend to invest in global equity securities.
+Many foreign countries preserve their right under domestic tax laws and applicable tax conventions with respect to taxes on income and on capital to impose tax on income paid or credited to persons who are not resident in such countries.
 Accordingly, an ETF may be subject to foreign taxes on dividends or other income paid or credited to it or any gains realized on the disposition of such securities.
 Any foreign taxes incurred by the ETF will generally reduce the value of its portfolio.
 The ETF may designate its income from a foreign source in respect of a Unitholder and the Unitholder will, for the purposes of computing its foreign tax credits, be entitled to treat the Unitholder's proportionate share of foreign taxes paid by the ETF in respect of such income as foreign taxes paid by the Unitholder.
 The availability of foreign tax credits to a Unitholder is subject to the detailed rules in the Tax Act.
 Unitholders are therefore advised to consult their own tax advisers in regard to foreign tax credits.